 Science & Math

-This Grade 9 Science unit plan was created for my second teaching internship.
-It is detailed, addresses all the curriculum outcomes, and provides a list of resources for each lesson.
+This Grade 9 Science unit plan is detailed, addresses all the curriculum outcomes, and provides a list of resources for each lesson.
 Also included is a worksheet to be used to assess prior knowledge at the beginning of the unit and to be revisited as the unit progresses.

-This Grade 11 Math unit plan was produced while completing the Secondary Math Curriculum course at St. Thomas University.
-The plan includes a suggested rubric for the unit project and a year plan from which the included unit was derived.
+This Grade 11 Math unit plan includes a suggested rubric for the unit project and a year plan from which the included unit is derived.

-The test review is based around the perennial class favourite of "Jeopardy".
-However, this review utilized PowerPoint as the game medium in order to permit visuals which chalkboard versions of the game precluded or made difficult.
-Students thoroughly enjoyed the digital version (I continued to use the templates for both Grade 9 and Grade 11 with much success) and later incarnations involved theme and incidental music.
+This Grade 7 science test review is based around the perennial class favourite of "Jeopardy".
+However, this review utilizes PowerPoint as the game medium in order to permit visuals which chalkboard versions of the game preclude or make difficult.
+Students thoroughly enjoy the digital version; I continue to use the templates for both Grade 9 and Grade 11 with much success, these later incarnations involving theme and incidental music.

-During my post-doctoral degree I co-taught a final-year undergraduate course on Aquatic Ecology.
-My lectures were delivered simultaneously to both the Fredericton and Saint John campuses of the University of New Brunswick by video/audio link.
+When co-teaching a final-year undergraduate course on Aquatic Ecology, my lectures were delivered simultaneously to both the Fredericton and Saint John campuses of the University of New Brunswick by video/audio link.
 Here are my lectures on aquatic food webs (1 and 2) and my tutorial on how to give effective group presentations using PowerPoint.

-This water filter activity illustrates a science unit project that was undertaken by Grade 7 students during my first internship.
-The project was a culminating activity which helped engage the students while encouraging them to apply their knowledge in designing and evaluating their solution to a real-world problem.
-It was a popular project with many designs performing admirably; in fact, many students soon became determined to construct the most efficient filter across the entire grade!
+This water filter activity illustrates a Grade 7 science unit project.
+The project is a culminating activity which helps engage students while encouraging them to apply their knowledge in designing and evaluating their solution to a real-world problem.
+It is a popular project with many designs performing admirably, and many students soon become determined to construct the most efficient filter across the entire grade.

-The following two unit tests originate from my teaching internships: the first from Grade 7 science ("Mixtures and Solutions"), the second from Grade 9 science ("Reproduction").
-The tests are quite different from one another, reflecting the different demands of the material, the ability levels of the students, and my increasing desire for variety within an evaluation metric—e.g., the latter test also requires math skills, visual representation, and rewriting incorrect statements as part of the assessment.
+The following two unit tests are examples from Grade 7 science (Mixtures and Solutions) and Grade 9 science (Reproduction).
+The tests are quite different from one another, reflecting the different demands of the material, the ability levels of the students, and variety within an evaluation metric—e.g., the latter test also requires math skills, visual representation, and rewriting incorrect statements as part of the assessment.

-An example of a final exam which I co-authored for a final-year undergraduate course on Aquatic Ecology is included here.
+An example of a final exam which I co-authored for the final-year undergraduate course on Aquatic Ecology is included here.
+An example midterm for my second-year undergraduate course in Environmental Studies can be found here.

 Creative Arts